reduxjs/redux/docs/tutorials/fundamentals/part-7-standard-patterns.md

 const selectTodos = state => state.todos
 ```

 What if we need to _derive_ some data?
-For example, maybe we want to have an array of just the todo IDs:
+For example, maybe we want to have an array of only the todo IDs:

 ```js
 const selectTodoIds = state => state.todos.map(todo => todo.id)